 We have been careful to include in the ‘revenue’ table all the taxes and charges motorists actually pay for the use of roads.
 To avoid any arguments over the ways in which motorists ‘pay their way’, we include many items that many would say are not really ‘user charges’ at all, such as GST on car purchase and maintenance as well as fuel, and premiums for all motor vehicle insurance (not just the compulsory third-party component).

 On the other hand, figures in the ‘costs’ table have been deliberately kept on the conservative side, and should be regarded as minimum estimates.
 There are many important exclusions.
 For example, construction and maintenance costs for toll roads by the private sector are not included, even though we count tolls as one of the charges motorists pay for roads.
-And we ignore the very large sums provided in government support for the car industry (although part of this is offset through import tariffs).
+We have ignored the very large sums that were provided in government support for the car industry prior to its demise in the mid-2010s.
+And we also ignore the economic burden of the waste stream from private road transport, including the over 50 million used tyres generated each year which are notoriously difficult to either recycle or dispose of effectively.

 We also leave out the considerable social costs of mass car use, such as reduced neighbourliness within communities, reduced independence of children, and the increase in obesity resulting from lack of ‘incidental exercise’ such as cycling to the shops or walking to the bus stop.
 These costs are still subject to a lot of uncertainty.
 According to the road lobby, they are so nebulous that they shouldn’t be counted at all.
 In any event, we haven’t counted them here.